NET WORTH: $4 billion

 The foundation is also interested in institutions of higher learning.
 The foundation established the Lauder Business School in Vienna, as well as Lauder Yeshurun-Yeshivat Beit Zion and the Midrasha in Berlin.
 The foundation is a longtime supporter of Lauder-Morasha School in Warsaw and recently the school launched the Lauder Morasha e-Learning School.

-The foundation has also supported outfits like Council of Jews in Germany, and Orthodox Union, an "educational, outreach and social service organization serving the Jewish community in North America, Israel and worldwide."
+The foundation has also supported organizations like Council of Jews in Germany, and Orthodox Union, an "educational, outreach and social service organization serving the Jewish community in North America, Israel and worldwide."

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)